A Foodcentric Life

 To serve broccoli slaw, gently toss with dressing and add the cranberries and almonds.
 If you are reducing sugar or carbs, you can skip the dried cranberries, but just a handful are a nice compliment.

 This recipe makes a big batch, about 3 pounds of slaw.
 That is the equivalent of 4 grocery store bagged broccoli slaw (12 ounces per bag).
-You can make the whole batch for a big family or cut the recipe in half.
-Without the dressing, the chopped raw veggies will last in the refrigerator for almost a week.
+Dress only what you need for one meal and refrigerate the rest.
+It will keep for 5-6 days without dressing and can be enjoyed a second time, or use it in tacos and salads.

-• Inside tacos as the veggie component
+• Inside tacos as the veggie component.

-• For a quick stir-fry
+• For a quick stir-fry.

 Colorful broccoli slaw in a light blue bowl.